Healthy Homes Assessment Glengarry

 Glengarry Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is a requirement in all Glengarry and New Zealand rental homes where it’s reasonably practicable to install.
+• Ceiling and underfloor insulation is required in all Glengarry and New Zealand rental homes where it’s reasonably practicable to put in.

-• Property managers and landlords must keep records to demonstrate conformance with all Healthy Homes Standard that apply or will be in force during the tenure of the rental property.
+• Property managers and landlords are required to keep records to demonstrate the compliance with each Healthy Homes Standard that apply or will be applied to their rental properties.

-• Property managers and private landlords are required to make sure their rental properties conform with the Healthy Homes Standards within 90 days of any new, renewed , or altered Tenancy.
+• Private landlords and property managers should ensure that their rental properties are in compliance according to Healthy Homes Standard within 90 days of a new, renewed , or altered tenancy.

 From 1 July 2024